-Yakima also is home to semi-professional sports clubs, including the Yakima Valley Pippins West Coast League baseball team and Yakima United men’s and women’s soccer teams.
+Yakima also is home to semi-professional sports clubs, including The Yakima Valley Pippins baseball team (West Coast League) and the Yakima United men’s and women’s soccer teams (Northwest Premier League).

-Fans of live action can catch roller derbies, drag racing, rodeo events at the SunDome and much more.
+Fans of live action can catch roller derbies, drag racing, rodeos, and more.

-The annual Central Washington State Fair attracts 300,000 people or more every year for food, music and fun for all ages in late September.
+The annual Central Washington State Fair attracts around 300,000 people every year for food, music and fun for all ages in late September.

 More than 100 commercial vendors participate each year, with some setting up tents around the park.
-Others fill the Yakima Valley SunDome with booths selling outdoor supplies, furniture, hot tubs, handmade candies and crafts.
+Others fill the SunDome with booths selling outdoor supplies, furniture, hot tubs, handmade candies and crafts.

 Entertainment is a main draw, as the fair attracts local and regional acts at several different venues and stages throughout the park.
 Every night, the fair features a big-name singer, comedian or musical group.
 The fair also features an action-packed carnival.
 Thrill-seekers of all ages enjoy 10 acres of midway attractions, including hair-raising rides and challenging games.

-For more information on this year’s fair entertainment lineup and to learn about year-round activities at State Fair Park, visit fairfun.com.
+For more information on this year’s fair entertainment lineup, visit fairfun.com.